KohaILS/koha-manual-zh-cn/source/administration.rst

    -  **Important**

+      If this option is not enabled, you can change the setting of the :ref:`noItemTypeImages` or :ref:`OPACNoItemTypeImages`.

-          To have your item type images appear in the OPAC you need to set :ref:`noItemTypeImages` to 'Show'
+      To have your item type images appear in the OPAC you need to set :ref:`OPACnoItemTypeImages` to 'Yes'

       -  *Get there:* More > Administration > Global system preferences
-         > :ref:`Administration <administration-system-preferences-label>`
+         > :ref:`OPAC <opac-system-preferences-label>`

 -  For items that you are suppressing from the OPAC you can hide their item type from being searched in the OPAC